aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

   Options:
-    -t, --template PATH  AWS SAM template file  [default: template.[yaml|yml]] --make-public        Share the app publicly with anyone.
+    -t, --template PATH  AWS SAM template file  [default: template.[yaml|yml]] --make-public        Share the app publicly with anyone, mutually exclusive with --make-private and --account-ids.
-    --make-private       Share the app only with the owning account.
+    --make-private       Share the app only with the owning account, mutually exclusive with --make-public and --account-ids.
-    --account-ids TEXT   Share the app privately with the given comma-separated list of AWS account ids.
+    --account-ids TEXT   Share the app privately with the given comma-separated list of AWS account ids, mutually exclusive with --make-public and --make-private.
     --profile TEXT       Select a specific profile from your credential file to get AWS credentials.
     --region TEXT        Set the AWS Region of the service (e.g. us-east-1).